gitflow-incremental-builder/gitflow-incremental-builder/README.md

 In this scenario, by defining `-Dgib.excludeDownstreamModulesPackagedAs=jar,pom`, only the directly changed `jar` modules and the dependent `war` and/or `ear` deployment modules will be built.

-This property has no effect in case `buildAll` is enabled and an exclusion might be overriden by `gib.forceBuildModules`.
+This property has no effect in case `buildAll` is enabled and an exclusion might be overridden by `gib.forceBuildModules`.

 ### gib.disableSelectedProjectsHandling